 - Promoting better communication and cooperation between teachers, students, the schools and the legal profession

 - Heightening students’ consciousness of law-related professions and the academic studies that lead to those professions

-There is a $150 cost to register your high school for this competition.
-Additional costs can include team transportation to competitions, and purchasing copies of the orientation and training videos.
+There is a $200 cost to register your high school for this competition.
+An additional costs may include purchasing a copy of one of the Finals videos, but is not required.

 Questions?
 Contact Mock Trial Central at firstname.lastname@example.org or (617) 338-0570.